As a 42 year old, I’m happy with my lot in life. My net worth sits at about $1,400,000 and I recently accomplished my life’s financial goal.

 Do it when you’re young: Kids need your time more than a home does.
 Children also aren’t very good at swinging a hammer.
 If at all possible, flip homes when kids aren’t in the picture.

 It’s OK to hire out too, but be careful: Contractors can be a pain to deal with.
 In a healthy housing market, finding a good contractor can be an infuriating task.
 Most won’t even return your call.
+Or you can also choose a discount real estate broker who can help you sell your property after you renovated them.

 YouTube is your friend: Any home improvement skill that you’ll ever want to learn is explained in detail on YouTube.
 You’ll be nervous laying your first tile or hanging your first cabinet, but just take your time and follow the instructions.
 You’ll do just fine.